 Our alliance with CINT Sweden, extends Acentric’s reach globally, meaning seamless international surveys are possible, all managed via one system.
 Acentric signed a formal agreement of alliance with CINT Sweden for the South African territory in October 2011.
 Our system is fully interoperable with CINT systems.
 This means adherence to ISO 26362:2009, global best practice and direct access to CINT’s panel of over 6 million globally.

 What: General SA population.
-Over 20,000 available in SA and over 6 million globally.
+Over 35,000 accessible through a seamless network.
+Over 6 million globally.

 How: Panel members are recruited through online advertising.
 Double opt-in is required.